seanpm2001/book-of-examples/diff/index.md

     if List.len xs > List.len ys then xs else ys
 ```

 Before we discuss the concrete Roc features that we utilize in this excerpt, let's briefly go over the core idea behind the `lcs` function.
-It takes two lists and recursively calls itself in order to return an arbitrary longest common sequence, with respect to the input lists.
+It takes two lists and recursively calls itself in order to return an arbitrary longest common subsequence, with respect to the input lists.
 The recursive calls follow the logic discussed above, namely they contain solutions to sub-problems, which are then concatenated together to form a valid solution to the main problem.
 Concretely, with respect to any two lists that are being considered as part of the execution flow, we check whether either of them is empty.
 If yes, we know that we've traversed as much as we could along that particular list and that's our cue to stop our iteration.
 If they're both non-empty, however, then we inspect the elements at their very beginning.
-If the elements are equal, then we take a note of the element value and we add it as an element belonging to the longest common sequence solution.
+If the elements are equal, then we take a note of the element value and we add it as an element belonging to the longest common subsequence solution.
 Then, we analogously inspect the remainders of the lists.
 If the elements aren't equal, we branch off recursively to identify from which list we should skip the non-matching element, in order to ultimately arrive at a longest possible solution.
 For this purpose, we also employ an auxiliary function `longest`, which ensures that we pick the longest branch, with respect to any solution to a sub-problem.

 In the `lcs` function, we take advantage of multiple Roc features.
 First, the type parameter `a` indicates that this function works with respect to lists of an arbitrary type, as long as that's the type associated with both lists.
 The constraint `where a implements Eq` signifies that we're making use of the abilities feature.
 In this case, we refer to the built-in `Eq` ability which requires that the corresponding type implements this ability, in order for us to be able to compare any two associated values for equality.
 In the function body, we perform pattern matching on both of the input lists, via packing them in a tuple.
 This allows us to define our stopping condition - we check if either list is empty, and if yes - we return an empty list.
-This is handy, because it allows us to recursively call the same function to traverse the lists and extract an arbitrary longest common sequence at any execution step.
+This is handy, because it allows us to recursively call the same function to traverse the lists and extract an arbitrary longest common subsequence at any execution step.
 We also note the employment of the standard library `List.split` function, which takes an arbitrary list and an index, and splits the list at that index, returning a record consisting of two fields, namely `before` and `others` lists.
 The former contains all the elements preceding the input index, at which we want to split our original list, and the latter - all elements that follow afterwards.
 Please, note that the function doesn't trim away any elements, and that at least one of the returned record fields may be an empty list.
 In our case, however, we don't need to check whether or not the `before` list is empty, because that was already taken care of by the base cases in our preceding pattern matching expressions.

 Please, note that - as discussed above - as of step _t_, multiple paths may correspond to the longest solution.
 This is expected, because in this first stage, we are only interested in finding _all_ paths, and not necessarily picking a "best" path just yet.

-You'll also notice that each complete path (that is, a solution to entire problem of going from a source list to a target list) corresponds to a unique diff presentation.
+You'll also notice that each complete path (that is, a solution leading from a source list to a target list) corresponds to a unique diff presentation.

 ```
 ## TODO: